zng-ui/zng/TODO/_current.md

 * `is_hovered` does not update back to `true` when the hovered widget is enabled.

-# Vars

-* Merge.

-* Config example and tests with errors.

 # Image Paste

 * Image paste some pixel columns swapped (wrap around start).